CodeYourFuture/immersive-go-course/kafka-cron/README.md

 Now, for each alert, write a playbook that describes how to handle that type of alert.
 Information to include:
  * A summary of the relevant system architecture (you can include a diagram, either as an image or using [mermaid.js](https://github.blog/2022-02-14-include-diagrams-markdown-files-mermaid/)).
+ * What the likely user impact is of the alert (e.g. "all scheduled tasks will fail" or "tasks will be slow to execute").
  * What kinds of things might cause this alert?
  * How would the engineer receiving that alert narrow down the possible causes and troubleshoot?
  * How should the engineer address each possible cause that you can foresee?